csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 There are several ways to find objects in the database.
 One way is to give names to objects, just as we give names to files.
 This approach works for a rela- tively small number of objects, but does not scale to millions of objects.
 A second way is to expose object identifiers or persistent pointers to the objects, which can be stored externally.
 Unlike names, these pointers do not have to be mnemonic, and they can even be physical pointers into a database.

 A third way is to store collections of objects, and to allow programs to iterate over the collections to find required objects.
-Collections of objects can themselves be modeled as objects of a collection type_.
+Collections of objects can themselves be modeled as objects of a collection type.
 Collection types include sets, multisets (that is, sets with possibly many occurrences of a value), lists, and so on.
 A special case of a collection is a **class extent**, which is the collection of all objects belonging to the class.
 If a class extent is present for a class, then, whenever an object of the class is created, that object is inserted in the class extent automatically, and, whenever an object is deleted, that object is removed from the class extent.
 Class extents allow classes to be treated like relations in that we can examine all objects in the class, just as we can examine all tuples in a relation.

 Most object-oriented database systems support all three ways of accessing persistent objects.
 They give identifiers to all objects.
 They usually give names only to class extents and other collection objects, and perhaps to other selected objects, but not to most objects.
 They usually maintain class extents for all classes that can have persistent objects, but, in many of the implementations, the class extents contain only persistent objects of the class.